 The literature on job shopping/employment matching gives some insight into the relationship between prior beliefs about jobs, experience of those jobs and employment mobility.
 Miller (1984) was the first to depart from the assumption in these models that worker' prior beliefs about the utility of all jobs were homogeneous.
 Miller assumed that prior beliefs about jobs differ and that workers then sample information about job characteristics on-the-job.
-This sampling serves to allow the worker to forecast better future returns, including non-pecuniary returns.
+This sampling serves to allow the worker to better forecast expected future returns, including non-pecuniary returns.
 The model was used by Miller to explain mobility of workers.

-Price and Mueller argued that intention to leave an occupational field is an emotional response toward work or the profession (Price and Mueller 1981).
-Leong, Huang and Hsu (2003) found that 'job involvement', which measures active participation, psychological and values identification with the job being performed, is positively related to commitment to the profession.
-Intention to leave the profession of nursing was found by Krausz, Koslowsky, Shalom and Elyakim (1995) to be the cumulative effect of intention to leave the ward or the hospital.
-Their additive model suggests nurses most prone to leave the hospital of employment perceive their work as offering little challenge, autonomy or opportunity to express their abilities and skills, with high burnout.
+Price and Mueller argued that intention to leave an occupational field is an emotional response toward work or the profession (Price & Mueller 1981).
+(Leong, Huang & Hsu 2003) found "job involvement" which measures active participation, psychological and values identification with the job being performed is positively related to commitment to the profession.
+Intention to leave the profession of nursing was found by Krausz, Koslowsky, Shalom & Elyakim (1995) to be the cumulative effect of intention to leave the ward or the hospital.
+Their additive model suggests nurses most prone to leave the hospital of employment perceive their work as offering little challenge, autonomy or opportunity to express their abilities and skills and where burnout is high.
 They propose that intention to leave the hospital is a sequential step in the decision to leave the profession.

 It is important to consider initial expectations of the match between personal motivating factors in the choice of a profession and the experience of that match by nursing professionals.
-In this study, that is reflected in variables such as intention to remain in nursing and whether nurses would make the same decision, if given the decision to make again.
+In this study that is reflected in variables such as intention to remain in nursing and whether nurses would make the same decision, given the decision to make again.
 Current initiatives to address perceived supply problems at both the Commonwealth level and by state health authorities include increasing student numbers in nursing courses.
-The literature on job matching suggests that, in part, the potential impact on supply of these initiatives will depend on the match between the motives for the choice of profession by prospective nurses and their subsequent experience of nursing positions.
+The literature on job matching suggests that, in part, the potential impact on supply of these initiatives will depend on a match between the motives for the choice of profession by prospective nurses and their subsequent experience of nursing positions.
 Mismatches are expected to result in increased turnover and wastage from among the new graduates.
-As a guide to expectations, it will be useful to understand the reported motivation for undertaking nursing training as reported by those currently registered as professional nurses.
+As a guide to expectations it will be useful to understand the reported motivation for undertaking nursing training as reported by those currently registered as professional nurses.

-The 2002 WA RN Survey
+The 2002 RN survey

 The 2002 RN Survey was a comprehensive instrument covering a range of issues relating to becoming a nurse, nursing practice, work and family balance, and intention to cease nursing.
-The survey instrument is discussed in detail by Nowak (herein).
 For this paper, we focus primarily on the factors which influenced respondents when choosing nursing as their career, whether participants intend to remain in nursing and whether, if they could go back in time, they would choose nursing again.
 The data all relate to nurses who were registered with the Nurses Registration Board in Western Australia in 2002.
-The question on the decision to become a nurse included 28 statements about career decision motivations drawn from the literature on career choice, nursing literature and discussion during the pilot study.
-Responses were on a 5 point scale from 1, 'no importance', to 5, 'very important'.
+The question on the decision to become a nurse included 28 statements about career decision motivations drawn from the literature on career choice, nursing literature and from discussion during the pilot study.
+Responses were on with a 5 point scale from I, 'no importance' to 5, 'very important'.